-Countless other things to do in Newcastle include vibrant nightlife and culture, exploring Chinatown and Grainger Town (Grainger Market has a unique Marks & Spencer), crossing funky Millennium Bridge and gazing at the futuristic Sage Gateshead performing arts centre, and visiting the impressive Angel of the North art installation (a few km outside Newcastle).
+Countless other things to do in Newcastle include vibrant nightlife and culture, exploring Chinatown and Grainger Town (Grainger Market has a unique Marks & Spencer), crossing funky Millennium Bridge and gazing at the futuristic Sage Gateshead Performing Arts Centre, and visiting the impressive Angel of the North art installation (a few km outside Newcastle).
 Be sure to hoist a pint at Old George Inn (est 1582) – a favourite pub of King Charles I.

 Recommended by: Claire, Tales of a Backpacker

 There are so many fabulous things to do in Leeds City Centre there really is something for everyone.
-Kirkgate Market is one of the largest indoor markets in Europe and full of fresh produce and food stalls to grab some lunch.
+Kirkgate Market is one of the largest indoor markets in Europe and is full of fresh produce and food stalls to grab some lunch.
 The beautiful Victoria Arcade and Corn Exchange shopping centres are perfect for buying something special or simply admiring the architecture.

 Leeds also has a huge range of bars and restaurants.
-From the best Thai and Indian homestyle cooks to Michelin starred chefs, foodies will be in heaven here.
+From the best Thai and Indian homestyle cooks to Michelin-starred chefs, foodies will be in heaven here.
 Culture fans won’t be disappointed either.
 The Royal Armouries Museum is exceptional, while Leeds Art Gallery has a wonderful collection.
 And both are free to visit!

 6. Durham, County Durham